-Dry weight (DW) is the mass of shellfish tissue after drying at 100°C for 24 hours.
-DW is the most accurate way to calculate the total biomass of shellfish in production, and allows comparison of data between species and animal size classes.
-DW is also the preferred unit for quantifying CR for shellfish.
+Dry tissue weight (DTW) is the mass of shellfish tissue after drying at 100°C for 24 hours.
+DTW is the most accurate way to calculate the total biomass of shellfish in production, and allows comparison of data between species and animal size classes.
+DTW is also the preferred unit for quantifying CR for shellfish.
 To calculate the current and proposed biomass of cultured shellfish in Humboldt Bay, we developed shellfish stocking density formulas for each of the culture methods used in the bay (i.e., for each method, we determined the number of shellfish (by size) that would occur in a given area).
-We then converted the abundance of different-sized animals into DW using allometric equations that convert shell length to DW (Figure 2) (Mann 1979; Kobayashi et al. 1997; Bradbury et al. 2005).
-These values were then multiplied by the existing or proposed total area for production (for intertidal sites) or number of raft-type structures (for subtidal sites).
-For Existing Culture, the calculated biomass of shellfish closely resembled estimates we generated based on shellfish sales data from 2011.
+We then converted the abundance of differentsized animals into DTW using allometric equations that convert shell length to DTW (Kobayashi et al. 1997, Ren et al. 2000).
+For "seed" production methods (organisms less than 4mm), stocking densities are recorded as kilograms of live weight rather than number of organisms.
+Therefore, live weight mass was converted to dry tissue weight assuming that DTW is 6% of live weight (Officer et al. 1982, Mann 1979, Spencer et al. 1978).
+Biomass values per cultivation method were then multiplied by the existing or proposed total area for production (for intertidal sites) or number of raft-type structures (for subtidal